 3. Talk About Your Previous Positions

-Today, where you are is the result of all your progressive career advancements and changes.
+Today, where you are in your career is the result of all your progressive career advancements and changes.
 Every time you changed your job, you left with valuable experiences and new goals.
 Give a brief account of your journey and what you learned.
-Help the reader understand where you’re coming from and where you’re headed.
-This part contributes significantly to building a professional LinkedIn profile.

 5. Be Personable

 Try to be approachable and ‘human’ to your network.
 Share some detail about yourself that’ll make them bond with you.
 It doesn’t have to be a bright and sunny fact, just a genuine part of you.